sebastienserre/wp-gestsup-connector/readme.txt

 == Frequently Asked Questions ==
 = How to add an \"add ticket form\" to my website? =

+Use the Gutenberg block

+Or use the old Shortcode:

 1. Create a page with the name you want.
 2. Add the Shortcode [gestsup_add_ticket]
 3. That\'s all!